Skip to main content

 Coshocton, Ohio · FDIC Cert #29695

-Home Loan Savings Bank is an FDIC-insured bank (Certificate #29695) with $331M in total assets and $250M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Home Loan Savings Bank, an FDIC-insured bank (Certificate #29695) with $331M in total assets and $250M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Coshocton, Ohio, the bank maintains a Tier 1 capital ratio of 13.36% (Well-Capitalized) and a nonperforming loan ratio of 0.17%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Home Loan Savings Bank (FDIC cert 29695) is a community bank — $331M in total assets, $250M in deposits, serving the Coshocton, Ohio area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.